Jaimeloeuf/ministry-of-pup/README.md

 - [admin](./admin)
     - Admin portal for use on the store's ipad
 - [api](./api)
-    - Monolithic API backend for all logic
+    - Monolithic API backend for all business logic like the appointment booking system and transaction processing system
     - Backend build on top of the Firestore database
 - [rapi](./rapi)
-    - Rust API server to replace [api](./api)
+    - WIP Rust API server to replace [api](./api)
     - Backend build on top of a PostgreSQL database
 - [appointment-src](./appointment-src)
     - Shared JS package to map appointment abbrevations to their full names